chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 Aside from those main 6 conditional jumps that I have memorized.
 There also exists jl(jump if less) and jg(jump if greater).
 However, they are for signed/negative numbers which I have not covered.
 Personally I don't agree with the way negative numbers are represented in computers but I know that understanding the context of signed vs unsigned is important for more complex programs.
 Once again, I recommend the FASM programmers manual for details that I have excluded for the purpose of keeping this book short.

 The following program can print a message telling you whether ax is less than , equal to, or more than bx.
-Upon this foundation all the conditional jumps in my functions are based.
+Upon this foundation all the conditional jumps in my programs and functions are based.

 ```